godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 The navigation team has been able to really spread their wings thanks to logic for 2D and 3D being handled independently. [smix8](https://github.com/smix8) took the mantle on the initial split, while [A Thousand Ships](https://github.com/AThousandShips) brought the logic to the module system itself.
 This opened the door for improvements to performance across both navigation systems, and helps decrease the size of builds which exclusively target 2D.

-The work started by smix8 in 4.4 to make navigation map synchronization asynchronous ([GH-100497](https://github.com/godotengine/godot/pull/100497)) was expanded for this release by applying the same treatement to navigation regions (3D: [GH-106670](https://github.com/godotengine/godot/pull/106670), 2D: [GH-107381](https://github.com/godotengine/godot/pull/107381)).
+The work started by smix8 in 4.4 to make navigation map synchronization asynchronous ([GH-100497](https://github.com/godotengine/godot/pull/100497)) was expanded for this release by applying the same treatment to navigation regions (3D: [GH-106670](https://github.com/godotengine/godot/pull/106670), 2D: [GH-107381](https://github.com/godotengine/godot/pull/107381)).

 And more:
 - Add navigation path query parameter limits. ([GH-102767](https://github.com/godotengine/godot/pull/102767))